Blady-Com/gnoga/deps/zanyblue/README.txt

 Website
 -------

-For up-to-date information, visit the web site:
+For full documentation and up-to-date information, visit the web site:

    http://zanyblue.sourceforge.net